 - Enhance their career development learning and where possible contribute to the University community

-- Must be an established University co-curricular role/activity* which has been running for at least 1 year.
+- Must be an established University co-curricular role/activity*

 - Involve sustained and regular commitment (at least 10 hours) over one or both half-sessions.

 - Not be part of the taught academic credit-bearing curriculum.

 - Involve developing undergraduate or taught postgraduate employability.